 DO NOT USE CAPITALS.
 IT LOOKS LIKE SHOUTING!

-Also avoid using the words “Press Release” to start you subject title.
+Also, avoid using the words “Press Release” in your subject line.
 It uses up valuable space and is kind of self-evident.

 Top-line pitch